For the class beginning in June 2015

 Payment of Processing Fee:

 A non-refundable Graduate School processing fee of $40 ($50 for international applicants) is required.
-On-line payment of the processing fee will be available soon.
-When on-line payment is available, a link will be provided at this site.
+On-line payment of the processing fee will not be available for this admissions cycle.

-This processing fee must be submitted by the application deadline of October 15, 2014.
-Applicants who have not submitted the processing fee by October 15 will be automatically denied.
+This processing fee must be postmarked no later than the application deadline of October 15, 2014.
+Applicants who have not submitted the processing fee postmarked by October 15 will be automatically denied.

 Admittance to the Bradley University Doctor of Physical Therapy program is competitive and the spaces per class are limited to 24, thus applicants are encouraged to apply early.
 While we do not have an early acceptance date, the Admission Committee may accept highly qualified applicants prior to the deadline.
 The application deadline is October 15, 2014.
 All application materials must be received by this date.
 Applications complete after this date will not be reviewed.
 It is the applicant’s responsibility to see that all materials have been received by PTCAS or the Bradley PT Department, respectively, by October 15, 2014.
 It is to your advantage to apply early so that any unanticipated delays in your application process may be resolved by the application deadline.
 You may email the Bradley PT Department at firstname.lastname@example.org to find out if your DPT Application fee has been received, or contact PTCAS to check if all other materials have arrived.
 All information and forms necessary for completing your application can be found at www.ptcas.org and on this site.